MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/block-cloning.md

 By keeping a reference count for each logical cluster, ReFS does not break the isolation between files: writes to shared regions trigger an allocate-on-write mechanism, where ReFS allocates a new region for the incoming write.
 This mechanism preserves the integrity of the shared logical clusters.

 ### Example
 Suppose there are two files, X and Y, where each file is composed of three regions, and each region maps to separate logical clusters.
-The initial reference count reflects that region is only referenced in one file region.

 <img src=media/block-clone-1.png alt="Two files each with three distinct virtual clusters which all map to logical clusters that have ref count 1"/>

-Now suppose an application issues a block clone operation from File X, over regions A and B, to File Y at the offset of region E. The following file system state would result:
+Now suppose an application issues a block clone operation from File X to File Y, for regions A and B to be copied at the offset of region E. The following file system state would result:

 <img src=media/block-clone-2.png alt="Reference count shows 2 for blocked clone region"/>